-1. Unit Operations Laboratory (ChEN312 and 313)
+- 1. Unit Operations Laboratory (ChEN312 and 313)

 - 2. Reaction Engineering (ChEN418)

 - 3. Process Dynamics and Control (ChEN403)

 - 4. Chemical Engineering Design (ChEN402)

-- 5. Molecular Perspectives in Chemical Engineering (ChEN440)
+- 5. 400 Level Chemical Engineering Technical Elective

 C. Chemical Engineering Elective Tracks

 Students in chemical engineering may elect to structure free electives into a formal Minor program of study (18 hours of coursework), an Area of Special Interest (12 hours) or a Specialty Track in Chemical Engineering (9 hours).
 Minors and ASIs can be developed by the student in a variety of different areas and programs as approved by the student's advisor and the Heads of the relevant sponsoring academic programs.
 Specialty tracks in chemical engineering are available in the following areas: